carpentries/instructor-training/episodes/03-expertise.md

 {: .challenge}

-## Dismissive Language
+## "The J Word" and Other Dismissive Language
-Instructors want to motivate learners.
-We will talk about great ways to do to this!
+Instructors want to motivate learners!
+We will talk more about motivation in a later episode.
 But here, we will take a moment to recognize one *ineffective* strategy often deployed by experts who want learners to *believe that a task is as easy as they think it is.* This often manifests in using the word "just" in explanations,